Why Join a Clinical Trial?

 You want to help others like you.

-In a 2019 survey of more than 3,000 clinical trial participants conducted by the Center for Information and Study on Clinical Research Participation (CISCRP), the top reasons people said they took part in a clinical trial were to help advance science and the treatment of their disease or condition (43%) and to help others who shared their disease/condition (35%).
-By joining a clinical trial, you not only help researchers learn more about whether an experimental treatment works – you help them learn whether it works for someone like you.
-Many patient-specific factors can affect how well a treatment works, including a patient’s age, sex, and racial and ethnic background.
-Diversity and representation in clinical trials helps ensure that a treatment – once approved – will benefit all patients.
+By joining a clinical trial, you not only help sponsors learn if an investigational treatment works – you help them learn if it works for someone like you.
+Many factors can affect how well a treatment works, including a patient’s age, sex, and racial and ethnic background.
+Diversity and representation in clinical trials help ensure that a treatment – once approved – will benefit all patients.

-Some people join clinical trials because their doctor invites them to do so.
 Clinical trial sponsors often inform health care providers about new trials so that providers can help connect patients with trials that might be right for them.

 You are looking for access to high-quality care.